uncefact/spec-untp/website/docs/business-case/BusinessCaseTemplates.md

 <Disclaimer />

 The decision to implement UNTP needs a positive business case to justify the investment.
 The purpose of this page is to provide a framework for business case development.
 We provide a generalised cost / benefit model and then discuss it's application to specific roles and industries.
+We also provide a separate cost benefot model and business case template for regulators.

-## Cost Benefit Model
+## Industry Cost Benefit Model

 The high level model shown below breaks benefits into three categories and costs into two categories.